Gerschel/sd_web_ui_preset_utils/README.md

 times fail, and you would need to use gr.update instead, this all depends on if you use a list comprehension inside a for loop, in which you also need to use closure.
 You can read about some of it here https://github.com/gradio-app/gradio/discussions/2795 and here https://github.com/gradio-app/gradio/discussions/2769

-The initial reason why I got in to this, is because I'm also working on an extended version of my xzy https://github.com/Gerschel/xyz-plot-grid
+The initial reason why I got in to this, is because I'm also working on an extended version of my xzy https://github.com/Gerschel/xyz-plot-grid and needed to implement settings for it. https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/4163#discussioncomment-4296152

 EXTENDED VERSION: Not out for release, it was pending this project first.
 But you could see how it had presets involved.
 ![image](https://user-images.githubusercontent.com/9631031/207840968-42973716-09cc-4fbb-b308-9b330e4ed57d.png)